Nilhcem/mowitnow/README.md

 The project is divided into 3 submodules:

 * __mowitnow-lib__: Library project containing the core logic implementing the above specifications.
 * __mowitnow-cli__: Java command line project using the `mowitnow-lib` dependency.
-This waits for an input file and runs many calls to the core library to display the expected result
+This waits for an input file and runs many calls to the core library to display the expected result.
 * __mowitnow-android__: Android project using the `mowitnow-lib` dependency.
 This is an Android graphic layer to the `mowitnow-lib` library.